swannodette/swannodette.github.com/_posts/2013-08-24-es6-generators-and-csp.md

 portion of the instruction.
 The yielded process can now continue with the result of computation to the next step.

-This is actual `go` function users will call, it kicks things off.
+This is the actual `go` function users will call, it kicks things off.

 ```
 function go(machine) {